felipmiguel/batec-ossrdbms-demo/README.md

 This sample demonstrates how to use [Batec Azure Data Passwordless Extensions](https://github.com/felipmiguel/AzureDb.Passwordless) to access Azure Database for MySQL and PostgreSQL flexible servers without a password.

-The sample was adapted from azd template `Azure-Samples/todo-csharp-sql` with following changes:
+The sample was adapted from azd template `Azure-Samples/todo-csharp-sql` with the following changes:
-* Instead of using a SQL database, it uses a MySQL database or a Postgresql database.
+* Instead of using a SQL database, it uses a MySQL or Postgresql database.
 * Instead of Azure App Services, it uses Azure Container Apps.
-* The infastructure is created using Terraform instead of Bicep.
+* The infrastructure is created using Terraform instead of Bicep.
 * Of course, **it uses Batec Azure Data Passwordless Extensions to access the database without a password**.

 ![Infrastructure](assets/demo-components.svg)

-The C# code has been refactored to keep a the Entity Framework Core code in a separate project, with no database specific dependencies.
-This way, the same code can be used to access a MySQL database or a Postgresql database.
+The C# code has been refactored to keep the Entity Framework Core code in a separate project with no database-specific dependencies.
+Thus, the same code can be used with a MySQL or a PostgreSQL database.

 There are two specific projects for each database initialization:
 * `repo.mysql` - Initializes the MySQL database.